 It would be silly.

-This is this is frightening, frightening stuff.
+This is frightening, frightening stuff.

-As you listen to these audio sound bites from the uh from the Democrat debate last night, you need to ask yourself question.
+As you listen to these audio soundbites from the Democrat debate last night, you need to ask yourself the question: why are the Democrats not asked more about their positions on social issues?

 Abortion, same-sex marriage, school prayer.

-If you listen to these same drive-by media people, ask questions of Republicans, what's it about?
+If you listen to these same drive-by media people ask questions of Republicans, what's it about?

-Abortion, abortion, abortion, homosexuality, the Bible.
+Abortion, abortion, abortion, homosexuality, the Bible, Bush.

 Why don't the same questions get asked of them?